Get Started

 Host Site Quality Matters More Than Ever

 Host sites that prioritize search volume over reader value trigger algorithmic red flags that can dilute the authority passed through outbound links.
-When Google’s systems detect patterns of unhelpful content—recycled summaries, keyword stuffing, or pages created solely to rank rather than inform—those signals don’t just affect the host site’s own rankings.
-They influence how Google weighs every link pointing outward from that domain.
+When Google’s systems detect patterns of unhelpful content, recycled summaries, keyword stuffing, or pages created solely to rank rather than inform, those signals don’t just affect the host site’s own rankings.
+They influence how Google weighs every link pointing outward from that domain (though Google has never explicitly quantified the dilution, I’d argue the directional effect is now well-documented across multiple post-merge case studies).

 Close-up of strong interlocking metal chain links on wooden surface